 In Love Hina, male characters generally get pummeled for touching female characters whether they mean to or not, yet intentional female on female assault gets brushed aside or completely overlooked (like what Kanako does to Motoko).
 See similar examples in other harem comedies.

 In Ikki Tousen during Ryofu's first TV episode she immobilizes and rapes one of the show's most popular characters, Ryoumou, after defeating her.
+(In the manga she only groped her, but didn't xross straightforwardly into rape).
 This is never brought up again (not even by Ryoumou) and she even becomes an Ensemble Darkhorse herself.

 In Dragon Destiny it was revealed that Shrinking Violet Ten'i was gang raped at her former school by a sadistic Alpha Bitch and her Girl Posse, and they pretty much used this trope to justify their actions.
 This is only an in-universe case: the show itself makes it clear that the girls are Complete Monsters.